the21vk/SPEC-Tear/README.md

 - `S`: Lundquist number (ratio of resistive to Alfvén time scales)
 - `N`: Grid resolution for the spectral method

 Example usage is presented in the notebook [here](exampleUsage.ipynb).
+If required, one can obtain the eigenvectors as well by modifying the code slightly.
+See [PyTorch documentation](https://pytorch.org/docs/stable/index.html) to learn how to access the eigenvectors.

 ## Contributing